LeungSamWai/LeungSamWai.github.io/index.md

 <h3 class="text-center">Academic Service</h3>

 - Conference reviewer: AAAI, CVPR, ECCV, ICCV, ICANN, NeurIPS
-- Journal reviewer: Journal of Scientific Computing, Journal of Vibration and Control
+- Journal reviewer: Journal of Scientific Computing, Journal of Vibration and Control and so on
-- Organizer: AMS Sectional meeting at Purdue, the SIAM Texas-Louisiana Section
+- Organizer: AMS Sectional meeting at Purdue, the SIAM Texas-Louisiana Section and so on

 <hr>
 <h3 class="text-center"> Selected publications</h3>